This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Philippines.

 • printing of other fraudulent receipts or sales or commercial invoices.

-Criminal proceedings may be brought in the case of more serious matters.
+Criminal proceedings may be brought into the case of more serious matters.

-No. The VAT incurred by an overseas business may not be the subject of a claim for refund if it is not registered as a VAT taxpayer in the Philippines.
+No. The VAT incurred by an overseas business may not be claimed for refund or input VAT credit if it is not registered as a VAT taxpayer in the Philippines.

 A VAT invoice must show: